Actindo-AG/Documentation/POS/Integration/09_WorkflowAdjustments.md

 #### Prerequisites
 - You have the required rights to edit a workflow.
 - The *UCS Sync for POS* plugin is installed.
-- You have included a transition in your order workflow with which the cash invoice business documents are split from the order confirmation business documents, see [Split order confirmation and cash invoice processing](#split-order-confirmation-and-cash-invoice-processing).
+- You have included a Split by criterion transition in your order workflow, see [Split order confirmation and cash invoice processing](#split-order-confirmation-and-cash-invoice-processing).

 #### Procedure